-New Jersey has the third largest percentage of immigrants in the nation, yet it lags behind the 12 states and Washington, D.C., which currently permit undocumented immigrant residents to apply for driver’s licenses.
+New Jersey has the third-largest percentage of immigrants in the nation.
+It is the 15th state permit undocumented immigrant residents to apply for driver’s licenses.
 According to New Jersey Policy Perspective, about 464,000 of New Jersey’s estimated 525,000 undocumented residents stand to benefit from a change in the state’s policy on driver licenses.
-New Jersey must join the ranks of these states and provide eligibility for driver's licenses for all qualified drivers.
-Resolutions in support of expanding access to driver's licenses have already passed in many municipalities across New Jersey.

-NJAIJ urges our state legislature to expand access to driver’s licenses and state identification card to all qualified residents, regardless of immigration status, and to implement strong privacy protections of cardholders’ personal information.
+NJAIJ thanks the NJ state legislature for expanding access to driver’s licenses and state identification card to all qualified residents, regardless of immigration status, and looks forward to ensuring strong privacy protections of cardholders’ personal information.
 This measure will increase public safety by making our roads safer and strengthen community engagement by providing residents with the ability to interact with state and local law enforcement.